Which Invisalign Tray Hurts the Most: The First or One in the Middle?

 I’d like to answer a common question we receive regarding Invisalign treatment: which tray hurts the most during the Invisalign treatment process?

 Once that’s covered, I’ll offer some tips to minimize pain and improve overall comfort during the course of Invisalign treatment.

-Invisalign® is a popular teeth straightening system that uses a series of clear plastic aligners to encourage movement so that the teeth and jaw shift to their intended position.
-Invisalign offers results that are comparable to traditional braces, with the added benefit of being more discreet, convenient, and comfortable.
+Invisalign is a popular teeth straightening system that uses a series of clear plastic aligners to encourage movement so that the teeth and jaw shift to their intended position.
+During Invisalign treatment, patients progress to a new set of aligner trays approximately every two weeks.

 Are Some Invisalign Trays More Painful Than Others?

 Yes, some trays will cause more soreness and discomfort.

 Because the pressure and feeling of the Invisalign aligners are new at the start of treatment, the first few Invisalign trays tend to be the most uncomfortable for our Orland Park patients.